 Kilchurn Castle evolved in a slightly different way.
 It was built in about 1450 by Sir Colin Campbell, first Lord of Glenorchy, and it started life as a five storey tower house with a courtyard defended by an outer wall.
 By about 1500 an additional range and a hall had been added to the south side of the castle.
 Further buildings went up during the 1500s and 1600s.

-Not often appreciated today is that when built, Kilchurn was on a small island in Loch Awe scarcely larger than the castle itself: you can see this on part of a map drawn by Timothy Pont in the late 1500s here.
+Not often appreciated today is that when built, Kilchurn was on a small island in Loch Awe scarcely larger than the castle itself.
 Most sources suggest it was accessed via an underwater or low lying causeway: you only have to look at the castle today to see that when water levels were lowered by clearance of the loch's outflow in 1817, they didn't drop by far.